arafatm/arafatm.github.io/_articles/agile/shape-up.md

 Also keep in mind that, at this stage, we could walk away from the project.
 We haven’t bet on it.
 We haven’t made any commitments or promises about it.
-What we’ve done is added value to the `raw idea` by making it more actionable.
+What we’ve done is added value to the **raw idea** by making it more actionable.
 We’ve gotten closer to a good option that we can later lobby for when it’s time to allocate resources.

 xxx

-## Risks and Rabbit Holes | Shape Up
+## Risks and Rabbit Holes

 ![Cartoon.
 A figure stands beside a whiteboard covered in rough sketches,